 Bhaktapur Durbar Square:

-It is 32 km from Kathmandu and situated at an elevation of 2175m which gives an ample opportunity to view the towering mountain range standing before you.
-View starting from Dhaulagiri in the west to Mt.
+It is 32 km from Kathmandu and situated at an elevation of 2175m which gives you ample opportunity to view the towering mountain range standing before you.
+View from Dhaulagiri in the west to Mt.
 Everest and Kanchenjunga in the east via Ganesh Himal, Langtang, Shisapangma, Dorje Lakpa, and Gauri Shanker.

 It is a Gorge from where Manjushri, the god of wisdom, emptied the water from the Kathmandu Valley, and it is a getaway from the Bagmati river.
-To the southern part of the river lies an important shrine of Jal Binayak dedicated to Ganesh, the god of good luck.
+To the southern part of the river lies an essential shrine of Jal Binayak dedicated to Ganesh, the god of good luck.

 It is a beautiful hill station situated at an altitude of 1343m in height and a summer station for western Nepal.
-The panoramic views of the mountains from the Shreenagar Danda are stunning and refreshing, starting from Mt.Dhaulagiri in the west to Mt.
-Gaurisankar to the northeast.
+The panoramic views of the mountains from the Shreenagar Danda are stunning and refreshing, from Mt.Dhaulagiri in the west to Mt.
+Gaurisankar in the northeast.
 It is a historical Newari town with beautiful pagoda-style temples around it.
-The Nepali Dakka Topi (Nepali hat) from the Tansen is very famous.
+The Nepali Dakka Topi (Nepali hat) from Tansen is very famous.

 It is situated at an altitude of approx 1050m, a scenic place to view the Himalayan Panorama of the mountains.
 It is a traditional town with many Pagoda-style temples, shrines, and stone sprouts.

-It is also a popular hill station situated at an altitude of 2100 m.
+It is also a popular hill station at an altitude of 2100 m.
 The view of the Panoramic Himalayan range is stunning.
 With this, we complete the best of Nepal tours.